ocupop/dart4web/src/faq.md

 ---

-## Questions about JavaScript and other web technologies
+## JavaScript and other web technologies

 #### Does Google want to replace JavaScript with Dart?